lgorissen/k4d/lab 29/README.md

 # 29. Kubernetes API Server: curl and a sidecar Container

 The DownwardAPI volume provides access to some metadata of a Pod and its Containers.
-You will want to talk directly to the Kubernetes API Server!
+But sometimes you will want to more.
+Then, you have talk directly to the Kubernetes API Server!

-We will show several ways to access the Kubernetes API Server:
+In this and the next couple of labs, we will show several ways to access the Kubernetes API Server:

-- Use *curl and the kubectl proxy*
+- **lab 27:** Use *curl and the kubectl proxy*
-- Use *curl - from within a Pod*
+- **lab 28:** Use *curl - from within a Pod*
-- Use *curl - and a sidecar Container*
+- **lab 29:** Use *curl - and a sidecar Container*
-- Use *client libraries*
+- **lab 30:** Use *client libraries*

 All-in-all, that should give you enough tools to handle your requirements.

+This lab will show how to use a sidecar Container.

-## Curl and a sidecar Container - why?
+## 29.1 Curl and a sidecar Container - why?

 This lab will show how to access the Kubernetes API from within a Pod, using curl and a sidecar Container.
-The sidecar Container `terra10-kubectl-proxy` will act as a proxy server that can be used to access the Kubernetes API Server.
-It contains all the details for accessing the Kubernetes API Server, thus hiding these details from the other Container(s) in the Pod.
+The sidecar Container `terra10-kubectl-proxy` will act as a proxy that can be used to access the Kubernetes API Server.
+It contains all the authentication and addressing details for accessing the Kubernetes API Server, thus hiding these details from the other Container(s) in the Pod.

 The set-up for this lab will be: